Fund Management

 console.log(`Resized channel +${formatUSDC(totalResizeAmount)}`);

-automatically uses those funds first before touching your wallet.
+}Custody optimization: If you previously withdrew funds that left a custody balance, deposit() automatically uses those funds first before touching your wallet.
 This saves gas by avoiding unnecessary ERC-20 transfers.

 Example: